 Albert Gunter was driving a bus over Tower Bridge in 1952 when it started to rise – with the bus still on it.

 It all ended well thanks to some quick thinking on Gunter’s part.
 He put his foot down, sped the bus up and got it to clear a 10ft gap before landing on the other side.
-He was given the day off as a reward.
+His reward?
+A measly day off from the grateful bosses at London Transport.

 There are Some Rather Naughty Street Names and They Give You a Pretty Good Idea of What they were Used for

-Londoners have a reputation for being pretty blunt – in the past that extended to the naming of roads as much as anything else.
+Londoners have a reputation for being pretty blunt – in the past that extended to the naming of roads.

 You can still find Cock Lane in Farringdon – it was the only street in London licensed for prostitution and housed more than its fair share of brothels.
-These days it’s a lot tamer affair.
+These days it plays host to a host of less salacious businesses.

-But Some Were Deemed So Bad That they Had to be Changed
+But Some Were Deemed So Bad That Theya Had to be Changed

-Some of London’s dirtier street names have been lost as they were deemed too filthy for decency.
+However, some of London’s dirtier street names have been lost as they were deemed too filthy for decent eyes and ears.

 Over the years we’ve waved farewell to Pissing Alley, Shiteburn Lane and Gropecunt Lane.
 Can’t think why.

-The gift kit, sold by the prestigious department store in 1916 included morphine, coke and syringes for shooting it all up with.
+The gift kit, sold by the prestigious department store in 1916 included morphine, coke and syringes, to be sent to the Western Front in the height of World War II.

 Norway Has Gifted a Christmas Tree to London for Trafalgar Square Every Year Since 1947